dsawardekar/pushup/readme.txt

 4. Visitors click allow in Safari 7 to receive notifications.
 That's it.

 == Changelog ==

+= 1.1.5 =
+* "Save Changes" button on settings screen more appropriately labeled "Activate PushUp" when plugin is not fully configured to send notifications
+* Additional improvements to admin performance by further reducing PushUp API requests

 = 1.1.4 =
 * Improve admin performance by reducing requests to PushUp API